 2. DIY Galvanized Wire & Buckets Vertical Garden

 This is a really cool idea from Heathered Nest.
-Dave and Heather built a vertical garden to create a living screen on the edge of their porch.
+Dave and Heather built a diy hanging garden to create a living screen on the edge of their porch.

 I love that their idea is totally customizable to fit your space.
 Make sure you drill a hole or two in the bottom of your bucket for drainage, and plant in your favorite flowers, herbs, even strawberries.